-- a. giving a true and fair view of the Fund's financial position as at 30 June 2022 and of its financial performance for the year then ended, and - b. complying with Australian Accounting Standards and the Corporations Regulations 2001 as relevant to the liquidation basis of preparation.
+- a. giving a true and fair view of the Fund's financial position as at 30 June 2023 and of its financial performance for the year then ended, and - b. complying with Australian Accounting Standards and the Corporations Regulations 2001.